Orch CLI User Guide#

 Deployment Types:

-• Metadata-based deployment: Applies criteria used to automatically deploy and update packages to clusters based on cluster labels and metadata.
+• Automatic deployment (metadata-based): Applies criteria used to automatically deploy and update packages to clusters based on cluster labels and metadata.
 Uses the –application-label parameter to define automatic deployment criteria.

-• Custom cluster deployment: Targets a custom set of clusters for deployment by specifying explicit cluster IDs.
+• Manual deployment (custom cluster): Targets a custom set of clusters for deployment by specifying explicit cluster IDs.
 Uses the –application-cluster-id parameter to manually specify target clusters.

-To create a basic metadata-based deployment (automatic cluster selection):
+To create a basic automatic deployment (metadata-based cluster selection):

 ./orch-cli create deployment <PACKAGE_NAME> <VERSION> \